About Second Language Programs

 English Learner Programs

-District 15 welcomes families from all over the world to our learning community.
+District 15 supports families from all over the world to our learning community.
 As required by the state of Illinois, District 15 provides programs to meet the linguistic and academic needs of students whose native language is other than English—English Learners (ELs).
 The purpose is to accelerate English language literacy and value each child’s social and cultural knowledge while creating bilingual and bicultural individuals.
-The most current demographic report from the Illinois State Board of Education (ISBE) (2017) indicates that 24% of students in the District qualify for second language services although more than 46% of our students report that a language other than English is spoken in the home (Fall Housing, ISBE, 2017-18).

 The Home Language Survey is required as part of the school registration process.
 If a language other than English is spoken in the home and indicated on the Home Language Survey, the child must be screened for English language services within 30 days after the student's enrollment in district.
 The Illinois State Board of Education prescribes the assessment instrument and the qualifying scores for entrance.
 For students entering kindergarten and the first semester of grade 1, the WIDA MODEL test is given.
 For students entering the second semester of grades 1-8, the WIDA Screener is given.

-District 15's Two-Way (Spanish) Dual Language program is a two-way language immersion where students are taught literacy and curriculum in both Spanish and English beginning in kindergarten.
+District 15’s Spanish Dual Language program is a two-way language immersion where students are taught literacy and curriculum in both Spanish and English beginning in kindergarten.
 The two-way dual program consists of native speaking Spanish students and students who speak English or another language in the home.
-The two-way dual program begins in kindergarten with 80% of the instruction in Spanish and 20% in English.
-Each year the Spanish instruction decreases by 10% and the English increases by 10% until grade 3 when each language is taught 50% of the day and continues until grade 6.
-The program will be available to 2019-20 kindergarten students and housed at Jane Addams Elementary and Winston Campus Elementary Schools.
+The two-way dual program begins in kindergarten with 80% of instruction in Spanish and 20% in English.
+Each year, Spanish instruction decreases by 10% and English instruction increases by 10% until Grade 3 when each language is taught 50% of the day.
+This model continues until Grade 6.
+The program is available to incoming Kindergarten students and is housed at Jane Addams and Winston Campus Elementary Schools.

-The goal of the Two-Way (Spanish) Dual Language program is to develop bilingualism, biliteracy, academic achievement, and cross-cultural competencies for students.
+The goal of the Dual Language program is to develop bilingualism, biliteracy, academic achievement, and cross-cultural competencies for students.

-Students whose home school is Jane Addams Elementary or Winston Campus Elementary School (host sites) will be given preference into the program.
+Students whose home school is Jane Addams or Winston Campus Elementary School (Spanish Dual Language host sites) will be given preference into the program.